facebook

 Levels 3 & 4

-• the properties of natural and made materials, including fibres, metals, glass and plastics, influence their use and re-use.
+• Properties of natural and made materials influence their use and re-use.
 VC2S4U05

-• weather events and climate have impacts on the land, air, water and living things; human activity can affect climate.
+• Weather events and climate impacts on land, air, water and living things.
 VC2S4U08

 Levels 5 & 6

-• geological processes including weathering, erosion, transportation and deposition can cause slow or rapid changes to Earth’s surface.
+• Geological processes (weathering, erosion, deposition) cause slow or rapid changes.
 VC2S6U05

 School Testimonials